7rtfdqv8xw-dotcom/NQ-ICT-BACKTEST/README.md

 **This code was developed with the assistance of AI.**

 > **⚠️ Data not included**
 > The CSV files are **not part of this repository**.
-Historical NQ futures data is licensed and must be purchased separately (e.g. from NinjaTrader, TradeStation, or a similar data provider).
+Historical NQ futures data is licensed and must be purchased separately.
 The files exceed GitHub's file size limit and cannot be shared here.
  **PURCHASE THE  CSV DATA FROM : https://www.backtestmarket.com/en/nasdaq-pack

 AND SAVE IT UNDER A FOLDER NAMED "DATA/"